oasis-tcs/odata-specs/odata-url-conventions/temp/odata-v4.01-os-part2-url-conventions-raw.md

 eq ShipTo/City)
 :::

-[Example]{#_Toc371341813} 107: products with at least 10 positive
+Example 107: products with at least 10 positive reviews.
-reviews. `Model.PositiveReviews` is a function bound to `Model.Product` returning a collection of reviews.
+`Model.PositiveReviews` is a function bound to `Model.Product` returning a collection of reviews.

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom:
 solid windowtext 1.0pt;border-right:none;padding:3.0pt 0in 3.0pt 0in;